vectorcr/fcc/looseCourses/info.md

 # Loose Courses

-These are just tutorials I have found on the web worth trying out to build up various skillsets.
+These are just tutorials I have found on the web worth trying out to build up various skill sets.